Principal ASIC Architect - Photonic AI Processors (f/m/d)

 • Low-power and performance optimization techniques.

-• Experience with hardware description languages (e.g., VHDL, Verilog, SystemVerilog) and architecture modeling tools (e.g., SystemC, gem5, or equivalent).
+• Hardware description languages (VHDL, Verilog, SystemVerilog) and architecture modeling tools (SystemC, gem5, or equivalent).

 • Familiarity with AI acceleration architectures and associated compute/memory trade-offs.